A-Koufakou/Emotion-Dataset-Study-NLP/README.md

 # Emotion Detection in Text: Integrative Analysis and Benchmark with Recent Corpora

-Datasets: This README contains brief descriptions and links for all the datasets used in text-based emotion recognition.
+Datasets: This README contains brief descriptions and links for recent datasets used in text-based emotion recognition (since 2018).

 **Affect in Tweets**
 - Authors: Saif Mohammad, Felipe Bravo-Marquez, Mohammad Salameh, and Svetlana Kiritchenko.